 Participation in ISFA requires a significant commitment of time, energy, and skills.
 This is because:

 - The addition of a solar array to your home is a significant benefit.
 It adds value to your home, and saves you money on your electric bills.
 Our expectations of “sweat equity” provide an opportunity for recipients to give back to the program in line with the benefits received.

 - Our aim is to keep our program as self-sustaining as possible, so we ask all participants to contribute their skills and experience to help it continue.
 Participants help sustain the organization by running it, through such roles as Volunteer Coordinator, Project Manager, Fundraising Lead, Media Coordinator, etc., and by recruiting others to join.
 As the saying goes, many hands make light work.

 - Our vision is to enable access to solar for ALL, so we rely on our participants to help grow our program through fundraising, volunteer recruitment, program development, and raising awareness.

-- On-the-job training: work on at least 3 installations prior to your cohort of installations;
+- On-the-job training: work on up to 3 installations prior to your cohort of installations;

 - Participate in your installation and at least 2 others in your cohort; lead a crew if appropriate;

 - Current cohorts will mentor/teach the next cohorts on the skills/tasks they have facilitated.

 We recognize that not everyone can get up on a roof.
 There are other roles that must be filled, including: